-Given the operating environment is continually changing, the Board engages in self-assessment with respect to ongoing professional development.
+Given the operating environment is continually changing, the Board engages in self-assessment regarding ongoing professional development.
 Examples of development that occurred within the reporting period include deepening the Board's understanding of ASX requirements, capital markets and customer needs.